Improve Your Sales With More 5-Star Reviews in More Places.

-Shopper Approved collects 70 times more reviews than their competitors, but not every review collected will be a five-star review.
+Shopper Approved collects up to 10 times more reviews than their competitors, but not every review collected will be a five-star review.

 Although this means a customer may not have had a good experience, their experience is not a total loss.

-Bad reviews can give you actionable insight into things you can improve on your website, in your store, or for your products.
+Bad reviews can give you actionable insight into things you can do to improve on your website, in your store, or for your products.

 Improve Your Business

 By using Shopper Approved, our company, Smith Corona Labels & Ribbons was able to collect and easily view any bad reviews.
 As a result, we got valuable and actionable input on our website, company, and products.

 After receiving some reviews about the cost of our freight rates, Smith Corona decided to look into what we can do to improve those costs so we could eventually improve the satisfaction of our customers.

 We decided to try upselling our customers to increase their order size.
 If a customer could get their order over a certain total weight, it would qualify for LTL shipping.
 This matters because LTL shipping is much cheaper than small parcel (UPS, USPS, or FedEx) delivery.
 This can offer huge savings while dealing with a large order, and is presented to the customer before the checkout process.

 In addition to this, we decided to start allowing our customers to use collect accounts.